brimdata/zui/docs/Remote-Workspaces-(v0.25.0+).md

 zed-sample-data 1uMR6rGmrSBRHnB0yqOGnzhQb0b key ts order desc
 ```

-# Accessing Our Remote Zed Lake
+# Accessing Our Remote Workspace

 Now that we've got data imported into our remote Zed Lake, we'll access it from
 the Brim app that's running on our Mac laptop.